AndreNarvell/Nyhetsbrev-Frontend/nyhetsbrev-frontend/README.md

 # Nyhetsbrev-Frontend

 #### School assignment where a user can log in and change their subscription status and also see if they already are subscribed or not.
-The visitor can also create their own account and choose to subscribe to the news letter or not.
+The visitor can also create their own account and choose to subscribe to the newsletter or not, and then log in.
+---

+Client: Next.js and Tailwind CSS.
+Deployed on Vercel
+Server: NodeJS and Express.
+Deployed on Azure
 ---

 # Next.js + Tailwind CSS Example